 As he goes mad, you can see the snow accumulating outside the window until what was once a regular city turns into the Ice Kingdom, presumably killing everyone there.

 The actual reason for that climate change?
 It's a nuclear winter.
-The knowledge of what's going on in those final tapes makes them even more bleak: this man has witnessed unimaginable horrors, dealt with just about everything life could throw at a person, survived a nuclear war, and successfully fought to keep his sanity through it all.
+The knowledge of what's going on in those final tapes makes them even more bleak: this man has witnessed unimaginable horrors, dealt with everything life could throw at a person, survived a nuclear war, and successfully fought to keep his sanity through it all.
 Now he's lost the battle, and the only thing he can do about it is plead to whoever finds his tapes for forgiveness.

 Immediately after the video plays, Finn gives him the tapes and he doesn't remember what was on them.
-It's funny at first, but then it hits you that it's basically revealing that every wacky, goofy thing he's done on the show was really the product of his insanity and mental illness, and Finn and Jake just didn't pay close enough attention.
+It's funny at first, but then it hits you that it's revealing that every wacky, goofy thing he's done on the show was really the product of his insanity and mental illness, and Finn and Jake just didn't pay close enough attention.

 Another example from Holly Jolly Secrets would be the tapes Finn and Jake watch where all you see is the Ice King crying.
 Sure, some of it can be a little funny the first time (like when he suddenly stops crying to ask Gunter for five more minutes), but especially after you've seen the episode once, the sound of him crying like that, the agony in his voice, just makes you want to join him.
 It shows that even though he seems pretty cheery a lot of the time, he's still suffering.